-The Safe Streets Evaluation Program is an ongoing effort to research and understand how street design projects can support San Francisco's Vision Zero policy to eliminate traffic fatalities.
-The program will conduct data collection and analysis efforts with 15 to 20 bike, pedestrian, and traffic calming projects using the metrics and standard operating procedures developed through the Safe Street Evaluation Handbook.
-In addition, the program will develop and implement public perception surveys postconstruction by getting feedback from a diverse range of community members.
-The program will also develop data standards that can be shared internally and externally.
-Collectively, these efforts will support and improve the performance of future projects and ensure that projects delivered will have the best chance of success based on lessons and proof of concept from past efforts.
+The Safe Streets Evaluation Program is an ongoing effort to research and understand how street design projects increases and emerging project priorities. can support San Francisco's Vision Zero policy to eliminate traffic fatalities.
+The program will conduct data collection ST248: Vision Zero SF Motorcycle Safety and analysis efforts with 15 to 20 bike, pedestrian, and Program traffic calming projects using the metrics and standard Multi-year collision data reveals that motorcycle riders operating procedures developed through the Safe Street in San Francisco are only 2% of travelers, but account Evaluation Handbook.
+In addition, the program will for 20% of traffic fatalities.
+Motorcyclists continue to be develop and implement public perception surveys postconstruction by getting feedback from a diverse range of overrepresented in traffic fatalities, and underscores the need for more safety education, training, and outreach. community members.
+The program will also develop data As part of Vision Zero, the citywide initiative to eliminate standards that can be shared internally and externally. traffic fatalities, the SFMTA implemented the nation's Collectively, these efforts will support and improve the first safety education pilot program for motorcycle riders. performance of future projects and ensure that projects The pilot program was funded by Office of Traffic Safety delivered will have the best chance of success based on grants for three years (2016 - 2019) and played a critical lessons and proof of concept from past efforts. role in raising awareness among motorcycle riders and drivers, promoting safer motorcycle riding behavior, 47 and helping decrease the number of motorcycle-related